konsumer/powerball/README.md

 I included the command `powerball`, if you install with `npm install -g powerball` that will predict numbers.

 ```
+Usage: powerball [options]

+Options:
+  -h, --help   Show help                                               [boolean]
+  --count, -c  Count of number sets to return.
+The pools are limited, so it's
+               wise to keep this under 13 or so.                   [default: 10]
+  --start, -s  the start-date to look at numbers.
+Format: DD/MM/YYYY
+  --end, -e    the end-date to look at numbers.
+Format: DD/MM/YYYY

+Examples:
+  powerball.js -c 5 -s 10/1/1999  Get 5 numbers from 10/1/1999 to now
 ```

 ### `numbers()`